Public Events

 This public lecture is kindly supported by the International Research Group “Sexual Violence in Armed Conflict”, the Centre for Feminist Research, the Feminist Review, the Unit for Global Justice, and the Gender of Justice Project at Goldsmith College, University of London.

 »Against Our Will.
 Men, Women, Rape« 1975–2015.
+A Book and its Impact

 A Conversation with Susan Brownmiller